godwinjr10/eafya_data_tool/docs/new-deployment.md

 https://github.com/ambientelivre/legacy-pentaho-ce
 ```

+2. Copy the downloaded pentaho folder from your local PC to the Facility Server
 ```
-Copy the downloaded pentaho folder from your local PC to the Facility Server scp C:/Users/LENOVO/Downloads/pdi-ce-9.4.0.0-343.zip artson_admin@192.100.100.18:/home/artson_admin/
+scp C:/Users/LENOVO/Downloads/pdi-ce-9.4.0.0-343.zip artson_admin@192.100.100.18:/home/artson_admin/
 ```

+3. on the Server unzip the folder
 ```
-unzip the file
 sudo apt update
 sudo apt install unzip -y
 unzip pdi-ce-9.4.0.0-343.zip -d pdi-ce
 ```

+4. Move the extracted folder from pdi-ce to this folder /home/artson_admin/
 ```
-Move the extracted folder from pdi-ce to this folder /home/artson_admin/ mv /home/artson_admin/pdi-ce/data-integration /home/artson_admin/
+mv /home/artson_admin/pdi-ce/data-integration /home/artson_admin/
 ```
 ### 3. Verify Java Installation and Install Java if not on the server